HAAi

 Teneil Laetitia Throssell, known professionally as HAAi, is an Australian electronic music producer and DJ from Karratha, Western Australia.

 Career

 Throssell began her musical career in a series of rock bands, eventually moving to the UK as part of psychedelic rock duo Dark Bells.

 She began DJing only after the band split up, going on to hold a residency at club Phonox in London from late 2016 for two years.
-HAAi gained wider prominence after winning the BBC Radio 1 Essential Mix of the Year 2018.
+HAAi gained wider prominence after winning the BBC Radio 1's Essential Mix of the Year 2018.

 She released her debut EP in November 2019 with Systems Up, Windows Down.
 This was followed-up by her debut album, Baby, We're Ascending, in May 2022.
 She has collaborated with various other electronic artists, including Fred Again and Jon Hopkins.

 In 2025, she announced her next album, Humanise, which was released on October 10.

 Personal life

 Throssell has ADHD.
 She has identified as queer.